lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * tiles are larger than an L2 Word
   * padding bits are always strictly less than an L2 Word

-On reception of a SCHC ACK REQ or of an All-1 SCHC Fragment, the receiver MUST return a SCHC ACK for the lowest-numbered window that it knows has tiles missing.
+On reception of a SCHC ACK REQ or of an All-1 SCHC Fragment,

+- if the receiver has at least one window that it knows has tiles missing, it MUST return a SCHC ACK for the lowest-numbered such window,
+- otherwise,
-If the receiver knows of no window that has tiles missing, it MUST return a SCHC ACK for the highest-numbered window it currently has tiles for.
+  * if it has received at least one tile, it MUST return a SCHC ACK for the highest-numbered window it currently has tiles for
+  * otherwise it MUST return a SCHC ACK for window numbered 0

 A Profile MAY specify other times and circumstances at which a receiver sends a SCHC ACK,